 - Medicare is a federally-funded national insurance program founded in 1965.

-- Parts A, B, C, and D offer coverage for a wide variety of medical benefits.
+- Parts A, B, C, and D all offer coverage for various medical benefits.

 - As of 2018, Medicare has provided health insurance coverage to nearly 55 million people.

-Medicare is the United States federal government’s national social insurance program.
-The program was officially enacted by Congress in July of 1965 under Title XVIII of the U.S. Social Security Act.
 Medicare has four parts.
-Part A covers hospital insurance.
-Part B covers medical insurance; it is typically used in outpatient or office visit settings.
-Most Medicare beneficiaries do not pay monthly premiums for Part A coverage.
-Part B coverage, on the other hand, requires a monthly premium in addition to co-pays and co-insurance fees in some cases.
+Part A covers hospital insurance, and Part B covers medical insurance, typically used in outpatient or office visit settings.
+Most Medicare beneficiaries don’t pay monthly premiums for Medicare Part A coverage.
+Medicare Part B coverage, on the other hand, requires a monthly premium in addition to the deductible, co-pays, and co-insurance fees in some cases.

 Medicare was instrumental in the desegregation movements of the mid-1960s.
-The program made payments to healthcare providers including physicians, hospitals, and waiting rooms conditional upon desegregation of facilities.
+The program made payments to healthcare providers, including physicians, hospitals, and waiting rooms, conditional upon the desegregation of facilities.

 Medicare Changes Over The Years

 The program has undergone several changes and expansions during its 50-year history:

 In this period of the history of Medicare, the federal government expanded program benefits to include speech, physical, and chiropractic therapy.
 During the 1980s, the program added optional payments to Health Maintenance Organizations (HMOs) and coverage for people under the age of 65 with permanent disabilities.